 Monetary policy in late 2021 and 2022

 The Bank of Russia continued the cycle of the key rate increase started in March 2021.
-In late 2021—early 2022, annual inflation was rising, exceeding the forecast level and substantially deviating upwards from the target.
+During 2021—in early 2022, annual inflation was rising, exceeding the forecast level and substantially deviating upwards from the target.
 Inflation accelerated both in Russia and worldwide because the expansion of demand surpassed the potential to ramp up output in a wide range of industries.
 The capacities to increase output were limited due to disruptions in production and logistics chains amid the coronavirus pandemic, among other reasons.
 To return inflation to the target and drive the economy back to a balanced growth path, the key rate was raised to 9.5% per annum by the middle of February 2022.
 Moreover, the Bank of Russia admitted the possibility of its further increase.

 ❷ Response to severe threats to price and financial stability (late February–March 2022)

-❹ Future decisions
+❺ Future decisions

 The Bank of Russia’s forecast scenarios factor in the extraordinary changes of 2022 in the internal and external environment for the Russian economy, as well as their possible evolution.
 Speaking of internal conditions, the most critical factor is how successfully and quickly people and companies will be able to adapt to the new reality.
-As regards external conditions, there is still high uncertainty over the medium-term horizon about a number of processes in the world: inflation persistence and monetary policy tightening, demand trends and bottlenecks in global supply chains, volatility in the food and commodity markets, large amounts of accumulated debts, anti-pandemic measures, and geopolitical tensions.
+As regards external conditions, there is still high uncertainty over the medium-term horizon about a large number of factors: inflation persistence and monetary policy tightening, demand trends and bottlenecks in global supply chains, volatility in the food and commodity markets, large amounts of accumulated debts, anti-pandemic measures, and geopolitical tensions.

 The characteristics of the baseline and alternative scenarios associated with these circumstances are as follows: